Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 - Create a new ContentBlockData element for each ContentBlock in a page when the page is created ✅

 ## ContentBlockData
-- Update the Data of a ContentBlockData element
+- Update the Data of a list of ContentBlockData elements ✅
-  - HeadlineBlockData ❌
-  - ImageBlockData ❌
-  - PdfBlockData ❌
-  - SlideshowBlockData ❌
-  - TextBlockData ❌
-  - VideoBlockData ❌

 ## For later
 - Delete ContentBlocks associated with a template, when the template is deleted ❌